barnawalabhinav/WanderIIT/README.md

     make server

-Next, on the system which is the client, make client
+Next, on the system which is the client, run

     make client